diffbot/knowledge-net/README.md

 {
   "fold": 2,
   "documentId": "8313",
+  "source": "DBpedia Abstract",
-  "documentText": "Gennaro Basile was an Italian painter, born in Naples but active in the German-speaking countries.
+  "documentText": "Gennaro Basile\n\nGennaro Basile was an Italian painter, born in Naples but active in the German-speaking countries.
 He settled at Brünn, in Moravia, and lived about 1756.
 His best picture is the altar-piece in the chapel of the chateau at Seeberg, in Salzburg.
 Most of his works remained in Moravia.", "passages": [
     {
-      "passageId": "8313:0:98",
+      "passageId": "8313:16:114",
-      "exhaustivelyAnnotatedProperties": [
+      "passageStart": 16,
+      "passageEnd": 114,
+      "passageText": "Gennaro Basile was an Italian painter, born in Naples but active in the German-speaking countries.", "exhaustivelyAnnotatedProperties": [
         {
           "propertyId": "12",
           "propertyName": "PLACE_OF_BIRTH",
           "propertyDescription": "Describes the relationship between a person and the location where she/he was born."
         }
       ],
-      "passageStart": 0,
-      "passageEnd": 98,
-      "passageText": "Gennaro Basile was an Italian painter, born in Naples but active in the German-speaking countries.", "facts": [
+      "facts": [
         {
-          "factId": "8313:0:14:47:53:12",
+          "factId": "8313:16:30:63:69:12",
           "propertyId": "12",
           "humanReadable": "<Gennaro Basile> <PLACE_OF_BIRTH> <Naples>",
-          "annotatedPassage": "<Gennaro Basile> was an Italian painter, born in <Naples> but active in the German-speaking countries.", "subjectStart": 0,
+          "annotatedPassage": "<Gennaro Basile> was an Italian painter, born in <Naples> but active in the German-speaking countries.", "subjectStart": 16,
-          "subjectEnd": 14,
+          "subjectEnd": 30,
           "subjectText": "Gennaro Basile",
           "subjectUri": "http://www.wikidata.org/entity/Q19517888",
-          "objectStart": 47,
+          "objectStart": 63,
-          "objectEnd": 53,
+          "objectEnd": 69,
           "objectText": "Naples",
           "objectUri": "http://www.wikidata.org/entity/Q2634"
         }
       ]
     },
     {
-      "passageId": "8313:99:153",
+      "passageId": "8313:115:169",
-      "exhaustivelyAnnotatedProperties": [
+      "passageStart": 115,
+      "passageEnd": 169,
+      "passageText": "He settled at Brünn, in Moravia, and lived about 1756.", "exhaustivelyAnnotatedProperties": [
         {
+          "propertyId": "11",
+          "propertyName": "PLACE_OF_RESIDENCE",
+          "propertyDescription": "Describes the relationship between a person and the location where she/he lives/lived."
+        },
+        {
           "propertyId": "12",
           "propertyName": "PLACE_OF_BIRTH",
           "propertyDescription": "Describes the relationship between a person and the location where she/he was born."
-        },
-        {
-          "propertyId": "11",
-          "propertyName": "PLACE_OF_RESIDENCE",
-          "propertyDescription": "Describes the relationship between a person and the location where she/he lives/lived."
         }
       ],
-      "passageStart": 99,
-      "passageEnd": 153,
-      "passageText": "He settled at Brünn, in Moravia, and lived about 1756.", "facts": [
+      "facts": [
         {
-          "factId": "8313:99:101:113:118:11",
+          "factId": "8313:115:117:129:134:11",
           "propertyId": "11",
           "humanReadable": "<He> <PLACE_OF_RESIDENCE> <Brünn>",
-          "annotatedPassage": "<He> settled at <Brünn>, in Moravia, and lived about 1756.", "subjectStart": 99,
+          "annotatedPassage": "<He> settled at <Brünn>, in Moravia, and lived about 1756.", "subjectStart": 115,
-          "subjectEnd": 101,
+          "subjectEnd": 117,
           "subjectText": "He",
           "subjectUri": "http://www.wikidata.org/entity/Q19517888",
-          "objectStart": 113,
+          "objectStart": 129,
-          "objectEnd": 118,
+          "objectEnd": 134,
           "objectText": "Brünn",
           "objectUri": "http://www.wikidata.org/entity/Q14960"
         },
         {
-          "factId": "8313:99:101:123:130:11",
+          "factId": "8313:115:117:139:146:11",
           "propertyId": "11",
           "humanReadable": "<He> <PLACE_OF_RESIDENCE> <Moravia>",
-          "annotatedPassage": "<He> settled at Brünn, in <Moravia>, and lived about 1756.", "subjectStart": 99,
+          "annotatedPassage": "<He> settled at Brünn, in <Moravia>, and lived about 1756.", "subjectStart": 115,
-          "subjectEnd": 101,
+          "subjectEnd": 117,
           "subjectText": "He",
           "subjectUri": "http://www.wikidata.org/entity/Q19517888",
-          "objectStart": 123,
+          "objectStart": 139,
-          "objectEnd": 130,
+          "objectEnd": 146,
           "objectText": "Moravia",
           "objectUri": "http://www.wikidata.org/entity/Q43266"
         }